stackitcloud/terraform-provider-stackit/docs/resources/ske_cluster.md

 <a id="nestedatt--extensions--application_load_balancer"></a>
 ### Nested Schema for `extensions.application_load_balancer`

-Required:
+Optional:

 - `enabled` (Boolean) Enables the application load balancer extension.
 Note: This feature is in private preview.
 Enabling application load balancer extension is only possible for enabled accounts.
 Otherwise the request will be rejected.
+Default value will change to true once the private preview phase is over.

 <a id="nestedatt--extensions--argus"></a>